acasaehsua/Instagram-Node-SDK/README.md

 <script src="instagram-js-sdk.min.js"></script>
 ```

-create a new instance of Instagram object
+Create a new instance of Instagram object

 ```javascript
 var IG = new Instagram();